 I'm Gene Millen, the owner of this website with my wife Bernie.

-Twenty-three years ago, I stewed and worried in a hospital bed while waiting for a heart surgeon to saw open my chest and transfer a few arteries from my chest and legs to my heart.
+Twenty-one years ago, I stewed and worried in a hospital bed while waiting for a heart surgeon to saw open my chest and transfer a few arteries from my chest and legs to my heart.

 As you might suspect, every thing worked out just fine (although my wife was a little concerned), but as I often say, "A heart attack isn't as much fun as you might think", and a six way heart bypass was a good alternative.